Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 The GitHub Token is needed as Azure Static Web App will create a GitHub action in your repository in order to automate deployment of the solution to Azure.
 That is right: every time you'll push a code change to your code main code branch, the application will also be re-built and deployed in Azure.

+Make sure you set the variable `gitSource` to the address of your forked repository.

 Run the `./azure-deploy.sh` script and the Azure Static Web app will be deployed in specified resource group.
 You can run the script using [WSL](https://docs.microsoft.com/en-us/windows/wsl/), or Linux or [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/).

 ## Run the solution on Azure